Horizon-test-org/horizon-sdv-tst/README.md

    ```
    git switch main
    ```
 3. Once you are on the `main` branch, run one of the below command to create a new branch and switch to it.
-Name it as `env/sbx`
+Name it as `env/team-xx`
    ```
-   git checkout -b env/sbx
+   git checkout -b env/team-xx
    ```
    or
    ```
-   git switch -c env/sbx
+   git switch -c env/team-xx
    ```
-### Exercise #3f - Setup GitHub Actions
+### Section #3f - Setup GitHub Actions
 Before running the Terraform GiHub Actions workflow, it is required to have the repository cloned locally and checked-out to a new branch as mentioned in the previous section.
 We will also be configuring a few files required for the GitHub Actions workflow.

 #### Setup Terraform Backend
 Setting up the Terraform backend, the state data is mentioned in this section.
-This section depends on [Exercise #2b - Create a Bucket in GCP](#exercise-2b---create-a-bucket-in-gcp) to be completed.
+This section depends on [Section #2b - Create a Bucket in GCP](#section-2b---create-a-bucket-in-gcp) to be completed.

 Edit the below mentioned attributes in the `backend.tf` located in the path `Terraform/env/backend.tf`
    ```
-   bucket = "prj-sbx-horizon-sdv-tf"
+   bucket = "prj-team-xx-horizon-sdv-tf"
-   prefix = "prj-sbx-horizon-sdv-tf-state"
+   prefix = "prj-team-xx-horizon-sdv-tf-state"
    ```

 #### Update project details